daviddenton/zeit/README.md

 #####implicitTick(newImplicitTickFlag) -> current implicit tick flag
 If passed, sets the current implicit tick flag.

 ####Scheduler - zeit.PromiseScheduler
-Wraps the native scheduling of repeating and non-repeating [Promises/A compliant](http://wiki.commonjs.org/wiki/Promises/A) promises, but also provides the API to provide pre and post predicates to prevent execution or rescheduling or to control the number of executions.
+Wraps the native scheduling of repeating and non-repeating [Promises/A compliant](http://wiki .commonjs.org/wiki/Promises/A) promises, but also provides the API to provide pre and post predicates to prevent execution or rescheduling or to control the number of executions.
 Configuration of the schedules follows the Builder pattern.
+The scheduler doesn't make a distinction between repeating and one-off events, rather the usage of the API determines this behaviour.

-Schedulers are Event Emitters, which emits the following events, with the latest schedule details as the message.
+Schedulers are [Event Emitters](http://nodejs.org/api/events.html) which emit the following lifecycle events for each schedule, with the latest schedule details as the message.
 - start
 - finish
 - error